-- 7.1 The Permit Holder must ensure that all fish (including all by-catch) is discharged from the vessel in accordance with the reasonable instructions of the Fishery Control Officer.
-The fish and/or fish products shall be weighed by species.
-The fish and/ fish products shall be weighed by species within 48 hours of discharge. - 7.2 The Permit Holder must ensure that all catch landed is delivered to an approved processing facility with a valid Fish Processing Establishment Permit. - 7.3 The Permit Holder shall ensure that on receipt of the fish and/or fish products by the processing facility all fish are weighed and sorted by species, product type and size and a copy of the Goods Received Voucher shall reflect the landing classification.
-A record of all documents should be retained by both the Permit Holder and the Fish Processing Establishment of which copies should be submitted to Fisheries Management Branch upon request.

-- 7.4 Fish processed and landed in a form of "sausage" or of "mince" will be assumed to be hake and will be deducted from the Right Holders hake allocation. - 7.5 Permit Holders whose vessel docks between the 15th of December of one year (the current year) and the 15th of January of the following year, shall elect to have their entire catch (or part thereof) deducted from their allocation for either year, provided that the quantum transferred between allocation years is less than 10% of the Right Holders entire allocation in that year provided that an Right Holder has a valid (not expired) catch permit. - 7.6 Any Right Holder whose fishing trip starts from the 1st of January 2024 must deduct all the fish landed at the end of the trip from their 2024 allocation and must have a valid catch permit.
+- 7.1.
+The Permit Holder must ensure that all fish (including all by-catch) is discharged from the vessel in accordance with the reasonable instructions of the Fishery Control Officer.
+The fish and/or fish products shall be weighed by species within 48 hours of discharge. - 7.2.
+The Permit Holder must ensure that all catch is offloaded at an approved processing facility with a valid Fish Processing Establishment Permit. - 7.3.
+The Permit Holder must ensure that on receipt of the fish and/or fish products by the processing facility all fish are counted, weighed and sorted by species, product type and size and a copy of the Goods Received Voucher shall reflect the landing classification.
+A record of all documents should be retained by both the Right Holder and the Fish Processing Establishment and copies of which should be submitted to Fisheries Management upon request. - 7.4.
+Fish processed and landed in a form of "sausage" or of "mince" will be assumed to be hake and will be deducted from the Right Holders hake allocation on a 1:1 conversion basis. - 7.5.
+Permit Holders whose vessel docks between the 15th of December of one year (the current year) and the 15th of January of the following year, shall elect to have their entire catch (or part thereof) deducted from their allocation for either year, provided that the quantum transferred between allocation years is less than 10% of the Right Holders entire allocation in that year.